LinkedSoftwareDependencies/Article-System-Components/content/system.md

 Once the arguments have been resolved, the constructor can be applied to obtain the final instantiated object.

-By default, the `ConfigConstructor` assumes that configurations are instantiated via the [CommonJS JavaScript standard](https://nodejs.org/docs/latest/api/modules.html), which is primarily used by the Node.js framework.
+By default, the `ConfigConstructor` assumes that configurations are instantiated via the [CommonJS JavaScript standard](https://nodejs.org/docs/latest/api/modules.html), which is primarily used by the Node.js runtime environment.
 However, Components.js has been designed to handle different kinds of instantiation, which can be done via different `IConstructionStrategy`'s.
 For instance, this allows the framework to be compatible with other upcoming JavaScript standards such as [JavaScript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).